VoIP Architectures

 DMZ zone

 The SBC resides in this buffer zone.
-It terminates external SIP sessions, validates them and re-establishes new sessions to the internal zone with secure parameters.
+It terminates external SIP sessions, validates them and re-establishes new sessions to the internal zone with controlled parameters.

 Internal zone